Ffoo66/p2s1info/README.md

 Other options are -h or --help to display help.
 If selected it will cancel other arguments.

+The following options can be chained in a single execution.
+They will then be processed successively in the order designed in the launch command.

 The -d1 option creates a horizontal histogram displaying the number of routes by driver for the 10 drivers having done the most routes.

 The -d2 option creates a horizontal histogram displaying the total distance by driver for the 10 drivers having the highest total distances.